To determine if the concentration of calcium in your blood is at normal levels.

 What does the test result mean?

-- Hyperparathyroidism (increase in parathyroid gland function): This condition is usually caused by a benign (not cancerous) tumour on the parathyroid gland.
+- Hyperparathyroidism (increase in parathyroid gland function): this condition is usually caused by a benign (not cancerous) tumour on the parathyroid gland.
 This form of hypercalcaemia is usually mild and can be present for many years before being noticed.

 - Cancer: Cancer can cause hypercalcaemia when it spreads to the bones, which releases calcium into the blood, or when cancer causes a hormone similar to PTH to increase calcium levels.